webfx-project/webfx/README.md

 In addition to this repository, which is the very heart of WebFX, a whole ecosystem is being built for the development of complex WebFX applications, such as Enterprise level applications.
 This ecosystem is presented at the [WebFX Project](https://github.com/webfx-project) level.

-## Live demos
+## More live demos

 We have a dedicated space for the [demos][webfx-demos].
-You will find all the demos presented on the website, plus a couple of additional live demos, with their source code and GitHub workflow.
+You will find all the demos presented on the website, plus a few additional live demos, with their source code and GitHub workflow.

 ## Getting started